jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ---
 layout: page
 title: I’m a researcher at the Centre for the Governance of AI in Oxford.
-I try to reduce existential risks from AI by improving the corporate governance of AGI labs.
+I try to reduce risks from AI by improving the corporate governance of leading AI companies.
 ---

+<br> I'm a Research Fellow at the [Centre for the Governance of AI (GovAI)](https://www.governance.ai/) in Oxford.
+Before joining GovAI, I was seconded to the UK Cabinet Office to support their work on AI regulation, and interned at DeepMind’s Public Policy team.
+I also helped found the [Legal Priorities Project](https://www.legalpriorities.org/), where I'm still a Research Affiliate and board member, and worked as a Consultant at KPMG Law.
+I'm currently wrapping up my PhD in law at Goethe University Frankfurt.
+I hold a law degree from Heidelberg University and studied economics at the University of Zurich.

 ![Jonas Schuett](/jonasschuett.jpg "Jonas Schuett")

 ### Work experience
-I'm a Research Fellow at the [Centre for the Governance of AI (GovAI)](https://www.governance.ai/) in Oxford.
-Before joining GovAI, I was seconded to the UK Cabinet Office to support their work on AI regulation, and interned at DeepMind’s Public Policy team.
-I also helped found the [Legal Priorities Project](https://www.legalpriorities.org/), where I'm still a Research Affiliate and board member, and worked as a Consultant at KPMG Law.

 - **Centre for the Governance of AI** • Research Fellow <br>
 2022–present